Pine Barrens tree frog: Conservation status

-Dryophytes andersonii was listed as endangered by the US Fish and Wildlife Service between 1977 and 1983, when additional populations were found in Florida.
-The IUCN has classified it as Near Threatened as of 1996.
+The Floridian population of Dryophytes andersonii was listed as endangered by the US Fish and Wildlife Service between 1977 and 1983, when additional populations were found in Florida.
+The IUCN has classified the species overall as Near Threatened as of 2004.

 Pine Barrens tree frogs are rarely encountered in sites where nonnative amphibians, such as bullfrogs, and nonnative fish are present, suggesting that they are poor competitors.
 As a consequence of this, D. andersonii populations found in or near developed and agricultural areas are believed to be the most at risk due to the greater presence of nonnative species there.

 The Pine Barrens tree frog is currently listed as Threatened in the state of New Jersey.

+Overall, habitat loss is the key challenge in conservation efforts.
+Temporal analyses of total wetland habitat from 2001 to 2016 offer quantitative evidence for this claim (with some difference by wetland type).
+For instance, woody wetlands have increased in New Jersey and Florida within the Pine Barrens Treefrog's range, while they have declined in North Carolina and South Carolina.

 In popular culture

 The Pine Barrens tree frog was featured in a series of prints by artist Andy Warhol.
 In 1983, the artist was commissioned to create a portfolio of ten endangered species to raise environmental awareness and included was D. andersonii.
+The portfolio, known as "Endangered Species" was created in support of the Endangered Species Act, which was passed by the U.S. Congress in 1973.
+Other animals within the portfolio include the Siberian Tiger, Bald Eagle and the Giant Panda.